aspose-pdf/Aspose.PDF-API-References/english/net/aspose.pdf/color/lightcyan/_index.md

 ---
 title: LightCyan
 second_title: Aspose.PDF for .NET API Reference
-description: Gets a system-defined color that has an ARGB value of FFE0FFFF.
+description: Gets a system-defined color that has an ARGB value of c FFE0FFFF.
 type: docs
 weight: 670
 url: /net/aspose.pdf/color/lightcyan/
 ---
 ## Color.LightCyan property

-Gets a system-defined color that has an ARGB value of #FFE0FFFF.
+Gets a system-defined color that has an ARGB value of \c \#FFE0FFFF.

 ```csharp
 public static Color LightCyan { get; }